 Help to control your cholesterol levels

-For some people, lifestyle changes, like a better diet and more exercise, may prevent or treat unhealthy cholesterol levels.
+For some people, lifestyle changes, such as a healthier diet and more exercise, may prevent or treat unhealthy cholesterol levels.
 For others with high cholesterol, medication may also be needed.

 Work with your doctor to develop a treatment plan that’s right for you.
-If medication is required, be sure to take all medicines as prescribed by your doctor.
-The potential benefit to your health is well worth making these medications part of your normal routine.
+If medication is required, be sure to take it as prescribed.
+The potential benefit to your health is worth making these medications part of your normal routine.

 Types of cholesterol-lowering drugs

 Various medications can lower blood cholesterol levels.

-Statins are recommended for most patients.
-Statins are the only cholesterol-lowering drug class that has been directly associated with a reduction in the risk of heart attack or stroke.
+Statins are recommended for most patients and have been directly associated with a reduction in the risk of heart attack or stroke.
 Statins continue to provide the most effective lipid-lowering treatment in most cases.

-Guidelines recommend that people in any of these four groups talk to their doctor about the risks and benefits of statin therapy:
+Guidelines recommend that people in any of these groups talk to their doctor about the risks and benefits of statin therapy: